top of page

 RESUSCITATING THE BUSINESS...

-The above story was the opening in what would become a landmark radio and print campaign for both the client and the agency - a creative collaboration between myself, ECD Glenn Larsen, and agency owner Tim Quillin (who also happens to be a really good radio producer).
+The above story is the opening in what will become a landmark radio and print campaign for both the client and the agency - a creative collaboration between myself, ECD Glenn Larsen, and agency owner Tim Quillin (who also happens to be a really good radio producer).

 -

-Qualified call volume exploded by more than +400% in just the first two weeks.
+Qualified call volume explodes by more than +400% in just the first two weeks.

 -

-Booked appointments grew by over +325% within the first two weeks, as well.
+Booked appointments grows by over +325% within the first two weeks, as well.

 -

-During the 4 months of the campaign, the work drove in excess of +450% growth in overall revenue for the clinic.
+During the 4 months of the campaign, the work drives in excess of +450% growth in overall revenue for the clinic.

-The Client Won: Not only did our campaign deliver record revenue to Heart Imaging, but our success in those first several months actually sped up the client's negotiations with managed care.
-The owner ultimately sold the Heart Imaging business for millions and retired with his family to live in the Caribbean.
+The Client Wins: Not only does our campaign deliver record revenue to Heart Imaging, but our success in those first several months actually speeds up the client's negotiations with managed care.
+The owner ultimately sells the Heart Imaging business for millions and retires with his family to live in the Caribbean.

-The Creatives Won: The campaign garnered several awards, from local and regional Addy's to the national One Show (Golden Pencil), as well as recognition from AdWeek, the AAAAs, and several others.
+The Creatives Win: The campaign garners several awards, from local and regional Addy's to the national One Show (Golden Pencil), as well as recognition from AdWeek, the AAAAs, and several others.

 -